 Attention: Use of loud music

-Choreography: James Batchelor; Performance: Natalie Abbott, James Batchelor, George Hampton-Wale, Giorgia Ohanesian Nardin; Dramaturgy, production: Bek Berger; Composition: Morgan Hickinbotham; Costumes: George Hampton-Wale; Scenography: Vinny Jones; Understudies: Arad Inbar, Jacqueline Trapp; Guest Provocateurs: Zander Porter, Dr. Dorita Hannah.
+Choreography: James Batchelor; Performance: James Batchelor, George Hampton Wale, Giorgia Ohanesian Nardin, Jacqueline Trapp; Dramaturgy, production: Bek Berger; Composition: Morgan Hickinbotham; Costumes: George Hampton Wale; Scenography: Vinny Jones; Developed with: Arad Inbar, Natalie Abbott; Guest Provocateurs: Zander Porter, Dr. Dorita Hannah.

-A coproduction by December Dance / Concertgebouw Brugge, Menagerie de Verre (Paris) and with support by ACT Government (Canberra), Creative Partnerships Australia, funded by MATCH Lab, City of Melbourne as well as private donors.
+A coproduction by December Dance (Cultuurcentrum and Concertgebouw Brugge), Menagerie de Verre (Paris) and with support by ACT Government (Canberra), Creative Partnerships Australia, funded by MATCH Lab, City of Melbourne as well as private donors.
 The guest performance takes place in the framework of the international production houses, funded by Beauftragte der Bundesregierung für Kultur und Medien.